 How to avoid a reputational crisis caused by work culture

 Being proactive, accountable, transparent and honest while improving processes surrounding workplace culture will go a long way to building trust with employees and customers alike.
+Understanding what workplace culture is is essential; it encompasses the shared values, beliefs, attitudes, and assumptions within a workplace.

 By taking fast action to improve workplace culture, whether that’s implementing training programs, improving policies to better reflect values or by communicating effectively, you will avoid the risk of a reputational crisis arising from poor work culture.